 The temples of Bagan © Lisa de Araujo

 The temples can best be viewed via bicycle which allows for independent exploration as bike trails link all the temples.
-The really incredible thing about this attraction is that it still feels relatively undiscovered and allows you that Indiana Jones excitement; you will often be the only one exploring a temple.
-Each one is unique so you really can spend days exploring and remain enthralled.
+This attraction still feels relatively undiscovered and allows visitors to fell that they are the only ones exploring a temple.
+Each is thoroughly unique so one can spend days exploring and remain enthralled.
 Sunset is prime time in Bagan as locals and visitors alike head for the highest temples to enjoy the magnificent sunsets over the stupa-dotted plain.
-Another popular way of seeing the temples is from the air, in a balloon.
+Another popular way of seeing the temples is from the air, in a hot air balloon.